 Despite having a vice-consul in the Azores since 1790, the U.S. Consulate was formally established in Horta on July 7th, 1795, when John Street’s rank was elevated to Consul.
 Upon establishment of the Consulate, Thomas Hickling Sr. was appointed vice-consul in Sao Miguel Island.
 The U.S. has had representatives in the Azores ever since, and the U.S. Consulate is the oldest, continuously-operating U.S. Consulate in the world.
 Over the years, there were also consular agencies in Flores, Sao Jorge and Terceira.
 In April 1899, the Consulate transferred from Horta to Ponta Delgada.
 Horta then became a consular agency.
 In 1918, owing to war measures, the Consular Agencies in Horta and Terceira were closed.

-Thanks to the efforts of former Consul William F. Doty (Principal Officer 1924-1928), the Consulate has a list of all Consuls and Vice Consuls (PDF 20 KB) who have served here since 1795.
-This is a small Consulate and always has been; the list spans 200 years, but only three pages.
+Thanks to the efforts of former Consul William F. Doty (Principal Officer 1924-1928), the Consulate has a list of all Consuls and Vice Consuls (PDF 93 KB) who have served here since 1795.
+This is a small Consulate and always has been; the list spans 200 years, but is only a few pages.
 Nonetheless, the Azores and Azorean-Americans have figured prominently in American history, and stories and reports in Consulate files provide intriguing glimpses into the contributions they and the American diplomats posted here have made during great historical events.